Oatmeal Coconut Cookies

 Instructions

-• Preheat the oven to 350ยบ Fahrenheit.
+• Preheat the oven to 350º Fahrenheit.

 • In the bowl of a stand mixer*, use the paddle attachment to cream together the butter and sugars.
 Add the eggs and vanilla.
 Mix again.

 • In a separate bowl, mix the dry ingredients (all of the remaining cookie ingredients).
 Whisk well.
+Add the dry ingredients into the wet ingredients and mix until combined.

-• Use a cookie scoop to scoop the dough and place on a cookie sheet lined with parchment paper or a Silpat non-stick baking mat.
+• Use a cookie scoop to scoop the dough and place on a cookie sheet lined with parchment paper or a non-stick baking mat.
+Bake the cookies for 8-10 minutes or until the edges are barely golden brown.
+Don't over bake the cookies.

 • Allow the cookies to cool for 3-4 minutes on the baking sheet, then move them to a wire rack to cool completely.

-• Dip the top of the cookie in the icing (or use a spoon to drizzle the cookies with icing) and place them on the cooling rack for the icing to set.
-Once the icing has set, store the cookies in a single layer in an airtight container.
+• Whisk together the powdered sugar and 2 tablespoons of milk until smooth.
+Add another tablespoon of milk if the consistency is too thick.
+Dip the top of the cookie in the icing (or use a spoon to drizzle the cookies with icing) and place them on the cooling rack for the icing to set.

 Video